epigen/dea_limma/README.md

 # Differential Analysis & Visualization Snakemake Workflow Using LIMMA
 A [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow for performing and visualizing differential expression (or accessibility) analyses (DEA) of NGS data (eg RNA-seq, ATAC-seq, scRNA-seq,...) powered by the R package [limma](https://www.bioconductor.org/packages/release/bioc/html/limma.html).

+This workflow adheres to the module specifications of [MR.PARETO](https://github.com/epigen/mr.pareto), an effort to augment research by modularizing (biomedical) data science.
+For more details and modules check out the project's repository.

 **If you use this workflow in a publication, don't forget to give credits to the authors by citing the URL of this (original) repository (and its DOI, see Zenodo badge above -> coming soon).**

 ![Workflow Rulegraph](./workflow/dags/rulegraph.svg)